mitre/caldera/README.md

 > You need to navigate through a compromised host but you fear an autonomous agent may draw too much attention.
 You need to use a traditional reverse-shell to gain manual shell access.

 Inside CALDERA, enable the terminal plugin by updating the conf/default.yml file.
-Restart the server and

-Similar to the above missions, start a 54ndc47 agent and confirm it "beacons" back to CALDERA.
+Restart the server and - similar to the above missions - start a 54ndc47 agent and confirm it "beacons" back to CALDERA.

 Once confirmed, move to a browser at 127.0.0.1 and click into the campaigns -> operations section and start a new operation, choosing the terminal adversary and the group my_group.
 Then, inside the optional choices, select the terminal fact source.
 Run the operation and wait for it to complete.